esnet/iperf/docs/index.rst

 optional JSON output.
 Note that iperf3 is *not* backwards compatible with the original iperf.

-Primary development for iperf3 takes place on CentOS 7 Linux, FreeBSD 10, and MacOS 10.12.
+Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and macOS.
 At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, and other Linux distributions.